Direct Action Day: Bihar and rest of India

 A devastating riot rocked Bihar towards the end of 1946.
-Between 30 October and 7 November, a large-scale massacre in Bihar brought Partition closer to inevitability.
+Between 30 October and 7 November, a large-scale massacre in Bihar brought the Partition closer to inevitability.
 Severe violence broke out in Chhapra and Saran district, between 25 and 28 October.
-Very soon Patna, Munger and Bhagalpur also became the sites of serious violence.
+Patna, Munger, and Bhagalpur quickly became sites of serious violence.
 Begun as a reprisal for the Noakhali riot, whose death toll had been greatly overstated in immediate reports, it was difficult for authorities to deal with because it was spread out over a large area of scattered villages, and the number of casualties was impossible to establish accurately: "According to a subsequent statement in the British Parliament, the death-toll amounted to 5,000.
 The Statesman's estimate was between 7,500 and 10,000; the Congress party admitted to 2,000; Jinnah claimed about 30,000."
-However, By 3 November, the official estimate put the figure of death at only 445.
+However, by 3 November, the official estimate put the figure of death at only 445.

-According to some independent sources, the death toll was around 8,000 human lives.
+According to some independent sources, the death toll was around 8,000.
+Some of the worst rioting also took place in Garhmukteshwar in the United Provinces where a massacre occurred in November 1946, in which "Hindu pilgrims, at the annual religious fair, set upon and exterminated Muslims, not only on the festival grounds but in the adjacent town" while the police did little or nothing.
+The deaths were estimated at between 1,000 and 2,000.

-Some of the worst rioting also took place in Garhmukteshwar in United Provinces where a massacre occurred in November 1946, in which "Hindu pilgrims, at the annual religious fair, set upon and exterminated Muslims, not only on the festival grounds but in the adjacent town" while the police did little or nothing; the deaths were estimated at between 1,000 and 2,000.
+In popular culture

-Rioting also took place in Punjab and Northwest Frontier Province in late 1946 and early 1947.
+Released on 5th September, 2025, Director Vivek Agnihotri's film, The Bengal Files, picturises the events of Direct Action Day and the communal violence in Bengal.
+The film explores the tragedy of the Great Calcutta Killings and subsequent events like the Noakhali riots.